thinkjs/www.thinkjs.org/view/en/doc/2.1/adapter_websocket.md

 ### How to get current WebSocket connecting object

-You can get all WebSocket connecting objects with an array by using `thinkCache(thinkCache.WEBSOCKET)`.
+You can get an array of WebSocket connecting objects by using `thinkCache(thinkCache.WEBSOCKET)`.

 ### How to achieve private chat

-ThinkJS has no private chat yet, you can find and chat with corresponding connection by getting all WebSocket connections.
+ThinkJS has not supported private chat yet, you can implement it by first find all of the WebSocket connections, and then match the corresponding connections.